-Some people use the term brooder to mean both the container and the heater, so we have decided to do the same and give you the low down on brooders.
+Some people use the term brooder to mean both the container and the heater, so we have decided to do the same as we give you the low-down on brooders.

 If you are currently in the market for a brooder then keep reading to learn everything you need to know…